Newest Update: Nano Banana 2 (under Nano Banana Pro) Retested Freepik, Tested Kling O3 and Kling 3.0

 Create a modern stil life with various modern objects like cell phones, vape devices and other modern day objects in this style: Ethereal futuristic scene, with highly iridescent surfaces, light pastel vaporwave colors, soft glowing lighting, dreamlike atmosphere, holographic highlights, calm surreal mood, cyberpunk and fantasy elements, soft pink and slightly apricot gradients, luminous mist, glossy and shimmering aesthetic similar to a moon stone.

-Prompt 5: Add me to the mars landscape image, I'm standing in the middle of the landscape, wearing a space suite without the head piece.
+Take my face and body from image 1 and add it to the mars landscape image.
+I'm standing in the middle of the landscape, wearing a space suite without the head piece.
 I'm looking into the camera, looking excited.

 Normally we would recommend this simple text formula for input: